MrCrross/Shop/README.md

-# Shop
+# E-Commerce

- Store frontend by template
+# Universal API for e-commerce